maniasso/apps-docker/README.md

 On first run:

 - visit web GUI on port 80 (mapped to host port 8080 in example)
-- continue to LPAR2RRD and use admin/admin as username/password
+- continue to LPAR2RRD
-- or continue to STOR2RRD and use admin/admin as username/password
+- or continue to STOR2RRD
+- NO PASSWORD ON WEB INTERFACE IS SET.

 You can connect via SSH on port 22 (exposed), username **lpar2rrd**, password **xorux4you** - please change it ASAP.